 Bar with a roof teracce in Rotterdam

-Cubes are the main constructive element, which forms a modular, freestanding, multifunctional system.
-It integrates the design, installation, and furniture of the bar at the same time.
-In order to emphasize the expressive proportion of the space – a 40-meter high ceiling, the installation of cubes is created in a vertical dimension.
-The modular nature of polyhedron makes it possible to vary the constructive structure, which can be transformed depending on the daytime or season.
-In this way, the mobile cube partition can be separate or open areas that are necessary for the current situation.
-Cubes are chosen by materiality with a purpose to make of different materials with the aim of varying with a light transmission coefficient.
+Cubes are the central constructive element, forming a modular, freestanding and multifunctional system.
+To accentuate the expressive proportion of the space – a 40-meter high ceiling – the installation of cubes is created in a vertical dimension.
+The modular nature of polyhedron makes it possible to vary the effective structure, which can be transformed depending on the time of the day or season.
+Thus, the mobile cube partition can separate or open areas as necessary for that specific period.
+The cubes are made of different material to variate the light transmission coefficient.
 The central volume of cubes is designed as an installation of different layers.
-Each level consists different materiality.
-The lower level cubes are made of light-tight material and the materiality of each next level becomes more and more transparent.
-Of the recommended three level combinations materials are – a wood, a mirror, and a glass.
-The cube installation is complemented by lighting, which creates an effect similar to a disco-ball.
-It is possible to control the mood of the space in different time of day.
+The lower level cubes are made of opaque material, while each of the next levels becomes more transparent.
+One of the three-level combinations is made of wood, mirror, and glass.
+The cube installation is complemented by lighting, creating the effect of a disco ball.
+That way it is possible to control the mood of the room at different times of the day.